LamourMarine/app-mla-backend/README.md

 # 🌾 Cantine Verte - Backend

-REST API for the local products sales platform to school canteens.
+REST API for connecting local producers with school canteens.
+This platform enables producers to list their local products and allows canteens to place orders directly.

 ## Prerequisites